0x-jeffery/Flappy-Bird/README.md

 ```zsh
 brew install sfml
 ```
+Also disregard the shared_ptr issues with clangd.
+These have no effect on how the application runs.

 * **Windows** \
 Install SFML dependency \
 Build and run .exe file.
+(Not tested on Windows)

 2. ### Clone & Build
 ```bash